mikegagnon/robodojo/doc/doc/main.md

 Here's a [screenshot](##4way) of a four-way battle.

-Throughout the rest of this document, I assume you are a savvy programmer.
+Throughout this document, I assume you are a savvy programmer.

 ~4way
 ## Screenshot of a four-way battle